KianSharifan/EventTicketManagment/README.md

 - **Redis + Lua for reservations** — avoids overselling under concurrent requests without needing distributed locks or database transactions
 - **RabbitMQ fanout exchange** — decouples "an order was confirmed" from "what happens next" (notifications, ticket generation can scale/fail independently)
 - **QR encodes only a UniqueCode** — keeps tickets lightweight and avoids exposing personal data in a scannable code
-- **No Speaker/Session model** — Events are intentionally single, flat entities; no internal sub-schedule
 - **1:1 Payment–Order relationship** — one payment per order, keeping the payment model simple
 - **JWT over OAuth2** — reduces complexity for a learning-focused project where the goal is understanding auth mechanics, not integrating a third-party identity provider